• [email protected]

 To See is the Thing | Photographing ACRES

-If you’ve been a member over the past year or so, you’ve seen amateur nature photographer Thomas Sprunger’s preserve photos on your new preserve announcement postcards and in your Quarterly.
-You see his work on ACRES’ website, and in our media releases.
-Thomas visits the preserves often, on his own; he also volunteers “on call” ...
+If you’ve been a member over the past year or so, you’ve seen amateur nature photographer Thomas Sprunger’s preserve photos on your new preserve announcement postcards and in your Quarterly. ...

 • 12/13/2017